Tinkerforge/doc/en/source/Hardware/Bricklets/Thermocouple.rst

-The supported thermocouple types are B, E, J, K, N, R, S and T. It is also possible to configure custom gains, with which you can read out other thermocouple types or even custom thermocouples.
+The supported thermocouple types are B, E, J, K, N, R, S and T. It is also possible to configure custom gains, with which you can read out other thermocouple types or even custom thermocouple types.

-Faults such as open thermocouples and over/under-voltage are automatically detected and reported.
+Faults such as open circuit and over/under-voltage are automatically detected and reported.

 By default the Bricklet comes with a K-type mini thermocouple connector.
-The connector uses the Alumel for the negative and Chromel for the positive contact.
-We can fit the Bricklet with a connector that uses different alloys :ref:`see below <bricklet_thermocouple_types>`.
+The connector uses Alumel for the negative Chromel for the positive contact.
+We can fit the Bricklet with a connector that uses different alloys :ref:`see below <thermocouple_bricklet_types>`.

 Technical Specifications
 ------------------------